ChristianTremblay/bsit-bob/doc/bob/chapter1.md

 - etc (more to come)

 ### Connections, Connection points and Mediums
-As you probably know, Equipments are connected together.
+As you probably know, Equipment are connected together.
 Those "links" are made of a connection point, a connection, then another connection point.

 > Again, Joel will sparkle RDF details here.